siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Joined Addition.md

 Joined addition begins from the situation created when those things are actually together.

-This matters because addition has often been mistaken for union.
-But union is union.
-It says the parts are in one set.
+This matters because standard arithmetic can model addition like union.
+Union is union: it says the parts are in one set.
 It does not say what the parts do to one another.

 Joined addition asks for the new condition created by the joining.